jrnold/r4ds-exercise-solutions/docs/tidy.md

 <div class="answer">

-`separate` emits the warning "too few values", and if we check the rows for keys beginning with `"newrel_"`, we see that `sexage` is messing, and `type = m014`.
+The `separate()` function emits the warning "too few values".
+If we check the rows for keys beginning with `"newrel_"`, we see that `sexage` is messing, and `type = m014`.